0atman/noboilerplate/scripts/43-ai-is-not-designed-for-you.md

 It's because the real decision-makers in these companies are their wealthy investors.

 - mediocre AI tools (that we all hate) have been crammed into everything we use - now even our notifications - because the companies have to impress investors with AI features, even if they don't work well
-- Implementing a vapourware "blockchain strategy" isn't a feature that will help us, the users and customers, but it will help the company get investment.
-- the tesla cybertaxi/robot event wasn't for us to get a look at actual future products, it was to generate hype for investors to see

 ---